AnishTatke/CMILImageClassification/README.md

 - **Mean Width**: 711
 - **Mean Height**: 733

-The rescaling is followed by Normalization while is necessary to bring all values between a given mean and standard deviation.
-We normalize each image with
+The rescaling is followed by Normalization which is necessary to bring all values between a given mean and standard deviation.
+We normalize all images with

 - **Mean**: [0.5, 0.5, 0.5, 0.5]
 - **Standard Deviation**: [0.5, 0.5.
 0.5 0.5]